johnniewalkerde/PXL-JAM/README.md

 - [**Visual Studio Code (VSCode)**](https://code.visualstudio.com/)
 - [**Ionide-fsharp Extension for VSCode**](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp)

+**Fork the Repository**

+Best practice is to fork this repository to your GitHub account.
+This way, you can experiment with the code and save your changes, and maybe there will be some surprises along the way. 🎁

 🖼️ **Prepare Your Sprites**

 - Check out the sprites in `./src/assets` (like `pizzaMampf.png`) and swap them with your own custom artwork to personalize your app.